Sailok25/Repository/README.md

 ## Release History & Organization
-* 3.0
+* 1.0
-    * Last revision and delivery project
+    * Preparing the base of the web
-* 2.1
+* 1.1
-    * Creating the login & register website
+    * Structuring the HTML
-* 2.0
-    * Cfinishing CSS
-    * Full website review
 * 1.2
     * Checking HTML bugs
     * Starting the CSS
-* 1.1
-    * Structuring the HTML
+* 2.0
+    * Finishing CSS
+    * Full website review
-* 1.0
+* 3.0
-    * Preparing the base of the web
+    * Last revision and delivery project

 <!-- ACKNOWLEDGMENTS -->